 4. Failure to provide a safe environment for an event to take place or continue.

-7.6 The Subcommittee shall, after its decision on the merits of the complaint and the sanction to be applied, report same to the Executive Board.
+7.6 The Subcommittee shall, after its decision on the merits of the complaint and the sanctions to be applied, report same to the Executive Board.
 The Executive Board shall consider the report of the Subcommittee and shall impose such sanctions that it feels appropriate or make further investigation and findings, if it determines it appropriate to do so.

 7.7 Any party who is the subject of any sanction may appeal to the full Executive Board, which shall consider such appeal in person or in writing as it determines and shall issue findings and take action as it deems just.